Is accident only or accident and illness pet insurance right for you?

 - Cost-effective premiums: This coverage typically has lower monthly premiums because it applies to a narrower scope of services than comprehensive plans.

-- Straightforward coverage: These policies are simple to understand.
+- Straightforward coverage: These policies are simple.
 They cover only accidents and avoid the complexities of defining and excluding illnesses.

-- Protection for healthy pets: Accident-only plans are a great option if your pet is young and healthy, covering most unexpected veterinary expenses.
+- Protection for healthy pets: Accident-only plans cover most unexpected veterinary expenses for young and healthy pets.

 Cons of accident-only pet insurance